-Teacher certification candidates must meet the state of New York and the Council for Accreditation of Educator Preparation (CAEP) admission requirements.
+Teacher certification candidates must meet accreditation and New York State admission requirements.
 In addition, a grade of C or better is required to transfer courses listed as major courses in teacher education (including special education, adolescence education, and childhood education), physical education, and health education programs.
 Once transcripts have been submitted to and reviewed by the Office of Student Records, the student must meet with the appropriate associate dean to review the transfer credit, determine the appropriate major, and register for classes.

 Canisius College has a variety of articulation and dual degree agreements with community and junior colleges throughout New York State.
 These agreements recognize specific programs and majors at the two-year institutions that allow students the most comprehensive transfer of courses and credits.
 Students at these institutions should consult with their academic counseling center for specific information on articulated programs and majors.

 Policies for a Second Degree

 Individuals may enroll in a second baccalaureate degree if they can demonstrate that a second bachelor’s degree is necessary for their career.
 Individuals must fulfill the admissions requirements for the degree sought and must receive approval from the appropriate dean prior to matriculation in the program.
 These individuals, however, should be advised that in most cases it is unnecessary to receive a second baccalaureate degree; rather they merely need to complete a prescribed series of courses that apply to their career or life needs.